 “Women’s Divine Roles Include Nurturing Others,” Church News

-“Relief Society Presidency,” LDS Newsroom
+“Relief Society Presidency,” Newsroom

-“Relief Society History,” LDS Newsroom
+“Relief Society History,” Newsroom